opencast/opencast/docs/guides/user/docs/events.md

 ### How to delete comments
 To delete a comment or a reply to a comment, click on the **Delete** in the comment section.

+## How to archive an Event to AWS S3

+Please refer to the [Offload to S3 documentation](advanced/offload-s3.md)